Setup AWS S3 static website hosting using SSL (ACM)

 In the bottom part of the rule settings define a S3 Rule to save incoming email to a ‘folder’ in your bucket.

-4) Request a free SSL certificate using AWS ACM
+4) Request a free SSL certificate using AWS Certificate Manager (former ACM)

 Cloudfront only accepts certificates hosted in region us-east-1.
 Switch to that region NOW.